 Search engine optimisation (SEO) is the process of carefully building your website in a way that is friendly to search engines such as Google, to rank higher for search terms related to your business's website.

 The quality of your website's content, links to your site and the frequency of new content (eg blogs and articles) can influence your ranking.
-More recently factors such as mobile-friendliness, speed, security and even the quality of your web design play an increasingly important part in SEO.
+More recently factors such as mobile-friendliness, speed, security and even the quality of your Website Design play an increasingly important part in SEO.

 SEO is a tricky business.
 Even the most experienced in SEO may be doing all the things that favour a healthy search engine ranking yet find that the steady flow of web traffic suffers occasional blips.
 This is normal when it comes to SEO but there are ways around it.
 Here are 5 ways your SEO campaign may be affected and what to do about it.

 1. You notice a sudden drop in traffic

 Small fluctuations in traffic are nothing to worry about.
 Search engines periodically refresh their index, which shake up rankings.
 The presence of new competitors can also pry away traffic from your website.